The Vivienne and Samuel Cohen Charitable Trust

 Since this trust does not accept unsolicited applications, the primary factors for receiving support appear to be:

-• Trustee awareness: The trustees must be aware of the organization and its work, likely through existing relationships within the Jewish community
+• Trustee awareness: The trustees must be aware of the organisation and its work, likely through existing relationships

-• Clear charitable purpose: Organizations should demonstrate clear alignment with the trust's charitable objects: advancement of Orthodox Jewish faith, Jewish religious education, or relief of poverty among Jewish people
+• Clear charitable purpose: Organisations should demonstrate clear alignment with the trust's charitable objects

 Key Takeaways for Grant Writers

-• This trust does not accept unsolicited applications; grants are made at trustee discretion to organizations they already know
+• This trust does not accept unsolicited applications; grants are made at trustee discretion to organisations they already know

-• Focus areas are specifically Orthodox Jewish: religious advancement, religious education, and poverty relief within the Jewish community
+• Focus areas include Jewish religious advancement, education, and poverty relief, plus general charitable purposes in the UK

 • Trustees Jonathan Simon Lauffer and Gideon Louis Lauffer also govern The Lauffer Family Charitable Trust, suggesting potential alignment in funding priorities

-• Building relationships within the Orthodox Jewish community in London may be the most effective route to the trustees' awareness
+• Building relationships within relevant charitable communities may be the most effective route to the trustees' awareness

 • The trust has no employees and operates with minimal administrative overhead, focusing resources on grant-making